The symmetric Square of the Theta Divisor in Genus 4: Tensor functors defined by nearby cycles

 \section{Tensor functors defined by nearby cycles}

-To study the tensor categories $\Pbar(X)$ or $\Pbar(X, \Theta)$ of section~\ref{subsec:multiplier} when~$(X, \Theta)$ varies in families, we briefly recall some facts from nearby cycle theory as exposed in~\cite[exp.~XIII-XIV]{SGA7} and \cite{KS}.
-Let $f: \calX \rightarrow S$ be a proper surjective algebraic morphism from a smooth complex algebraic variety $\calX$ to a smooth complex algebraic curve $S$.
-For $s\in S(\bbC)$ we want to relate complexes on the special fibre $\calX_s=f^{-1}(s)$ to complexes on the nearby fibres $\calX_t=f^{-1}(t)$ for~$t$ in a small pointed analytic neighborhood of $s$.
+To study the tensor categories $\Pbar(X)$ or $\Pbar(X, \Theta)$ of section~\ref{subsec:multiplier} when~$(X, \Theta)$ varies in families, we briefly recall some facts from nearby cycle theory as exposed in~\cite[exp.~XIII-XIV]{SGA7} \cite{KS}.
+Let $f: \calX \rightarrow S$ be a proper surjective algebraic morphism from a smooth complex algebraic variety to a smooth algebraic curve.
+For $s\in S(\bbC)$ we want to relate complexes on the special fibre $\calX_s=f^{-1}(s)$ to complexes on $\calX_t=f^{-1}(t)$ for~$t$ in some pointed analytic neighborhood of~$s$.